-For street improvements to be accepted by ACHD, the stormwater system is owned and shall be maintained by the roadway contractor (for Capital Projects) until the Notice of Construction Completion Letter is sent triggering the start of the warranty period.
+The stormwater system is owned and shall be maintained by the roadway contractor (for Capital Projects) until the Notice of Construction Completion Letter is sent triggering the start of the warranty period.
 For Development Projects, the stormwater system is owned and shall be maintained by the Developer until ACHD issues a written Acceptance for Maintenance Letter to trigger acceptance of the public street improvements and start of the warranty period.

-8013.1 Inspection Procedures and Frequencies
+8013.1 Inspection Procedures and Frequencies (Capital Projects and Development Projects)